googlecolab/colab-vscode/README.md

 # Google Colab VS Code Extension

 Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.
-Built atop the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), this extension exposes Colab servers directly in VS Code!
+Built on top of the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), this extension exposes Colab servers directly in VS Code!